Definition of germanium

-: a grayish white hard brittle metalloid element that resembles silicon and is used as a semiconductor—symbol Ge; see element table
+: a grayish-white hard brittle metalloid element that resembles silicon and is used especially in optical and semiconductor materials and as a catalyst — see element table

 Current silicon-germanium FinFETs will probably get us to 7nm, and the use of exotic III-V semiconductors might take the finFET a step further to 5nm.

 This conferred a particular advantage: A high-powered laser, tuned to the right frequency, can selectively melt the germanium.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'germanium.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 First Known Use: 1886See Words from the same year

 GERMANIUM Defined for Kids